Antibiotics: Types and Side Effects

 The penicillins are the oldest class of antibiotics.
 Penicillins have a common chemical structure which they share with the cephalosporins.

-Penicillins are generally bactericidal, inhibiting formation of the cell wall.
+Penicillins are generally bactericidal, inhibiting formation of the bacterial cell wall.
 Penicillins are used to treat skin infections, dental infections, ear infections, respiratory tract infections, urinary tract infections, gonorrhea.

 There are four types of penicillins: